A garden perimeter is one of the first things we look at outside and it provides safety from intruders too. But is yours looking past its best?

 Make sure it isn’t going to rain as it will wash the paint away.

-A paint sprayer will speed up your job, but a fence brush is just as good.
+A fence paint sprayer will speed up your job, but a fence brush is just as good.
 Work your way around the fence line three times letting the paint dry before starting again.
 On a hot day this could be just a few hours.
 Enjoy a cup of tea as you wait it out.

 There are many coloured paints available now so your fence doesn’t have to stay boring brown.